GabrielSlima/blog/articles/clean-code-clean-classes.md

     <h4>The Open/Closed Principle</h4>
     <p>
         The Open/Close principle is also one of the SOLID principles.
 It states that our classes should be <strong>open for extension but closed for modification</strong>.
-In other words, for every new behavior we should extend an existing class.
+In other words, we can only write new code, I mean, we can extend an existing class or module by adding a new behavior o variable but we can't change existing ones.
 We can actually modify an existing one, I mean, acatually change the variables or the behaviors, only when we have to fix a bug/error on it
     </p>
     <p>
         So let's say that on our last example the requirements says that a video report option is required, the first thing one would thought without having the OCP in head can be maybe this: